cgarbin/cgarbin.github.io/_posts/2021-04-10-machine-learning-but-not-understanding.md

 In the following figure (from Mitchell's book), a neural network comprised of several hidden layers (only one shown) was trained to classify handwritten digits.
 The output layer has ten units, one for each possible digit.

-{% maincolumn 'images/2021-04-10/neural-network.png' 'From Mitchell, _Artifical Intelligence_, chapter 2' %}
+{% maincolumn 'images/2021-04-10/neural-network.png' 'From Mitchell, _Artificial Intelligence_, chapter 2' %}

 How does a neural network learn?
 Back to Mitchell's quote:

 {% epigraph "Learning in neural networks simply consists in gradually modifying the weights on connections so that each output’s error gets as close to 0 as possible on all training examples."
-"Melanie Mitchell" "Artifical Intelligence, a guide for thinking humans" %}
+"Melanie Mitchell" "Artificial Intelligence, a guide for thinking humans" %}

 Going through the sentence pieces: